krupakar0307/infra-modules/ec2/README.md

 ### EC2 Module with-in (or) without VPC
 This is a ec2 module to spin up instance in default or seperate VPC.

+- Create SSH key in your local where you applies terraform, that will be your key file to ssh into your instance.
+- Perform `ssh-keygen` before terraform apply.
+Once your key is generated in ~/.ssh folder then apply terraform.
+- Once your instance has been created, `ssh -i ~/.ssh/id_rsa ubuntu@<instance_Ip>` to login to your ec2 machine. (ubuntu user)

 ## Usage

 ## with-out VPC (ec2 launches in default vpc)